fenjas/Random-Numbers-Generator/README.md

 Generates n tickets for the Super 5 (Malta) lottery

-Usage: "random numbers genertor" [no. of tickets to play]
+Usage: "random numbers generator" [no. of tickets to play]
 Ex: "random number generator" 10

 Console out is saved to file ../tickets.txt